Supervisor

 About

-Tyler is a finishing DPhil candidate in Theology and Religion (New Testament), researching the Sign of Jonah in Matthew and Luke-Acts along with Jonah’s wider ancient Jewish and patristic reception.
-Among a range of broader interests, he is particularly fascinated by how early Christians understood Israel’s Scriptures themselves to proclaim the Christian gospel.
+Tyler is a finishing DPhil candidate in Theology and Religion (New Testament), researching the Sign of Jonah in Matthew and Luke-Acts along with Jonah’s wider ancient Jewish and Christian reception.
+His research interests include Gospels and Acts, Paul, Hebrews, Jonah, ancient Jewish and Christian reception of Scripture, and early Christian anthropology, among a broader range of topics.

 During the MPhil (Oxon), Tyler was awarded the Ellerton Theological Essay prize for the best dissertation submitted for MPhil examination as well as the Canon Hall Senior Greek Testament Prize for outstanding performance in New Testament Greek in MSt and MPhil examinations.
-For his DPhil research, Tyler is the recipient of over £45,000 in doctoral scholarships and prizes, including the Faculty of Theology and Religion’s Hall Houghton Studentships and Keble College’s Wills-Philpott-Shawcross Divinity Scholarship.
+For his DPhil research, Tyler is the recipient of nearly £50,000 in doctoral scholarships and prizes, including the Faculty of Theology and Religion’s Hall Houghton Studentships, Keble College’s Wills-Philpott-Shawcross Divinity Scholarship, and the Grinfield Septuagint Studies Scholarship.

-Tyler’s published work includes an article on the “better resurrection” of Hebrews 11:35 in the Journal for the Study of the New Testament; a forthcoming article on the use of “flesh” and “spirit” in Paul and Ignatius of Antioch in the Journal of Theological Studies; and a contributed chapter on “Jesus in the Fourfold Gospel” in the New Cambridge Companion to Jesus, ed.
-Markus Bockmuehl, co-authored with Nathan Eubank.
+Tyler’s published work includes an article on the “better resurrection” of Hebrews 11:35 in Journal for the Study of the New Testament.
+This article has featured on JSNT’s “Most read” and “Trending” pages.
+Forthcoming in Journal of Theological Studies is an article on the “flesh-spirit” polarity in Paul and Ignatius of Antioch.
+With Nathan Eubank, Tyler has contributed a chapter on “Jesus in the Fourfold Gospel” in The New Cambridge Companion to Jesus, ed.
+Markus Bockmuehl.

-He lives in Oxford with his wife, Molly, and their gregarious toddler, Oliver.
+He lives in Oxford with his young family.

 Educational Background